ledermann/unread/README.md

 * http://github.com/jhnvz/mark_as_read
 * http://github.com/mbleigh/acts-as-readable

 Unfortunately, both of them have a lack of performance, because they calculate the unread records doing a _find(:all)_, which should be avoided for a large amount of records.
-This plugin is based on a timestamp algorithm and therefore it's very fast.
+This gem is based on a timestamp algorithm and therefore it's very fast.

 ## TODO

 * Add more documentation
-* Build a gem

 Copyright (c) 2010,2011 Georg Ledermann, released under the MIT license